suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/movie.api.group.md

 ## Recommended Practice:

 - Plan early and communicate!
-The most successful teams work together to create a plan of attack, and commincate what is going on
+The most successful teams work together to create a plan of attack, and communicate what is going on
 - Wireframe out the pages first, that way each member of the group knows the end goal.
-Stick to the wireframes.
+After you agree on the wireframes, Stick to the wireframes.
 - Work in branches or forks.
 This will help when you need to merge everything together
 - Like making a git commit, merging & pulling should happen frequently. **Do not wait until Monday night to try to merge everything together**